juju/js-libjuju/README.md

 To generate this schema you will need to clone the [Juju repository](https://github.com/juju/juju/) and then run `go run github.com/juju/juju/generate/schemagen -admin-facades --facade-group=client,jimm ./apiserver/facades/schema.json` to generate a schema file that contains the publicly available facades as well as the set of facades for JAAS.
 Other `--facade-group` options are `latest` and `all`.

-After generating a new schema run `npm run store-schema` which will store the updated schema and necessary meta data in this project.
+After generating a new schema run `yarn run store-schema` which will store the updated schema and necessary meta data in this project.

-To update the facades, run `npm run build` on this project.
+To update the facades, run `yarn run build` on this project.
 This will generate the facades using the locally stored schema, sha, and version the schema was generated from.

 ### Releasing to NPM